 The remuneration policy is centralized at Aegon Nederland level and also applies to Aegon Levensverzekering.
 Aegon Nederland pursues a careful, sound and sustainable remuneration policy.
 As Aegon Nederland has adopted the Regulation on Sound Remuneration Policies (Regeling beheerst beloningsbeleid as issued by DNB), the Aegon Nederland remuneration policy is in line with the requirements stipulated in the regulation.

-Aegon Nederland's remuneration policy applies to the Executive Board, management teams, senior management and other employees of Aegon Nederland and subsidiaries and complies with the applicable national and international regulations.
+Aegon Nederland's remuneration policy applies to the Statutory Management Board, management teams, senior management and other employees of Aegon Nederland and subsidiaries and complies with the applicable national and international regulations.
 The policy is in accordance with the Aegon Group Global Remuneration Framework (AGGRF) drawn up by Aegon N.V. and has due regard for developments in society.
+In 2021 an addition was made to the policy reflecting that environmental, social and governance events and conditions (ESG factors) are increasingly a (potential) core issue for Aegon's stakeholders.